myatktun/myatktun.github.io/_sources/C++.rst

     * reasons to declare before using
         - simplifies reading for both humans and compiler
         - having to know only the used declarations saves humans and compilers from looking through huge amounts of program text, especially when functions used are defined in other places

 definition
 ----------
     * statement that introduces a new name and sets aside memory for a variable, every definition is also a declaration
     * ``const`` requires initializing
     * it is good to always initialize variables, uninitialized variables cause obscure bugs
     * preference for the ``{}`` initializer syntax
     * ``string`` and ``vector`` are initialized with default when not supplied explicitly
     * global variable is default initialized to 0, but should minimize use of globals
     * local and class members are uninitialized
-* declaration/definition distinction allows to separate program into many parts that can be compiled separately

 header
 ------
     * collection of declarations, usually in another file
     * to use headers, ``#include`` in (preprocess) source files, both in files that use its declarations and provide definitions
     * ``.h`` suffix is most common for headers, ``.cpp`` for source files
     * some compilers and most development environments insist on having suffixes although they can be omitted
     * should only contain declarations that can be duplicated in several files

 Variables